 It’s also worth mentioning the bank’s impressive array of credit cards, which includes a travel rewards card, a rewards points card, a cash back card, and a low interest rate card.
 None of these U.S. Bank business credit cards require a yearly fee.
 U.S. Bank also offers a huge amount of small business loans, both traditional (SBA loans, term loans, equipment financing, and the like) and specialized (like health care practice financing and even McDonald’s franchise financing).

 Chase is the most common bank in Washington, boasting 201 offices in 85 cities across the state.
-They also happen to be one of the most common banks nationwide, with over 5,000 branches and 16,000 ATMS across the country.
+They also happen to be one of the most common banks nationwide, with nearly 5,000 branches and over 16,000 ATMS across the country.
 That’s a major plus if you often travel for work.

 And as you would imagine from a major national bank, Chase also offers a huge array of business credit cards, loans, and merchant services.
 Other than their accessibility and truly comprehensive offerings, Chase makes this list particularly for their low-cost small business checking account options.

-Chase offers three business checking accounts, but we’ll take a closer look at their Total Business Checking account, which works best for small or growing businesses.
+Chase offers three business checking accounts, but we’ll take a closer look at their Business Complete Banking account, which works best for small or growing businesses.
 Products and offerings differ depending on where you live, so let’s take a look at what a Seattle-based business owner would get with this particular Chase checking account:

-If you choose to open a Business Total Savings account in tandem with your Total Business Checking account, Chase will also waive the former’s $10 monthly service fee.
+If you choose to open a Business Total Savings account in tandem with your Business Complete Checking account, Chase will also waive the former’s monthly service fee.

 Beyond their checking account options, customers also love Chase’s robust, easy-to-use digital banking tools, which all Chase business customers can access at no extra charge.
 One of Chase’s standout mobile banking capabilities is their text banking feature, which allows business account holders to view their account balances, review transactions, and review upcoming credit card statements just by sending Chase a text.